3rl-io/spidgets-3dof/README.md

 ---
 ## Calibration:

-Calibration is a one-minute process that measures yaw drift rate and saves it to a file.
+Calibration is a one-minute process that measures yaw drift rate and saves it for later.
 This process will run automatically during first time setup.
 It can also be run manually like so:

 `bin/ar-server --cal`

+The headset should be placed upright on a flat stable surface for the full 60 seconds.
+Afterwards the webserver will resume as usual.

+At this time we don't store config profiles per-device, so calibration will need to be re-run if multiple headsets are used

-The glasses should be placed upright on a flat stable surface for the full 60 seconds.
-If you usually use your glasses while reclined, it will be more accurate to wear them during the test.
-The measurement starts 5 seconds after the command to allow time to get comfortable.
-You can move freely during the test but should be in the same orientation at T+5 and T+60.
+Optional: If the headset is usually used at a different angle than upright (e.g. in a recliner), it would be more accurate to wear them during calibration.
+Measurement starts 5 seconds after the command to allow time to adjust.
+The user can move freely during the test but should be in the same orientation at T+5 and T+60.

 ---
 ## Build and run manually